xtmgah/annotatr/README.md

 ## Annotating Regions

-Users may select annotations a la carte via the accessors listed with `supported_annotations()`, or via shortcuts.
+Users may select annotations a la carte via the accessors listed with `supported_annotations()`, shortcuts, or use custom annotations as described above.
 The `hg19_cpgs` shortcut annotates regions to CpG islands, CpG shores, CpG shelves, and inter-CGI.
 The `hg19_basicgenes` shortcut annotates regions to 1-5Kb, promoters, 5'UTRs, exons, introns, and 3'UTRs.
 The `hg19_detailedgenes` shortcut annotates regions to 1-5Kb, promoters, 5'UTR exons, 5'UTR introns, CDS exons, CDS introns, 3'UTR exons, and 3'UTR introns.
 The `hg19_basicgenes` and `hg19_detailedgenes` shortcuts may not be used at the same time.
 Shortcuts for other `supported_genomes()` are accessed in the same way, replacing `hg19` with one of `hg38`, `mm9`, or `mm10`.

 `annotate_regions()` requires a `GRanges` object (either the result of `read_bed()` or an existing object), a character vector indicating the `annotations` to annotate the regions with, a logical value indicating whether to `ignore.strand` when calling `GenomicRanges::findOverlaps()`, and a logical value indicating whether to `use.score`.